-Specific incentives: promoted areas
+Specific incentives: Promoted Areas

-Moreover, in the context of the Investment Law, together (or solely) with other relevant legislation, the investment and the development of certain sectors/activities has been promoted, by means of granting different tax benefits.
+Moreover, in the context of the Investment Law, together - or solely -with other relevant legislation, the investment and the development of certain sectors/activities has been promoted, by means of granting different tax benefits.
 The main promoted sectors/activities are the following:

+Software

-- Call centres
+Call Centers

-- Shared service centres
+Shared Service Centers

-- Forestry
+Forestry

-- Software

-- Biotechnology
+Biotechnology

-- Energy generation
+Energy generation

-- Tourism and accommodations
+Tourism and accommodation

-- Maritime and air navigation
+Maritime and air navigation

-- Vehicles and auto-parts
+Vehicles and auto-parts

-- Biofuels and hydrocarbons
+Biofuels and Communication hydrocarbons industry

-- Communication industry

-- Graphic industry
+Graphic

-- Scientific and technological innovation

-- Agricultural machinery
+Agricultural machinery

-- Industrial solid waste

-- Housing
+Housing

+industry

-Free zones
+Free Zones

-Following the approval of the Free Zones Law in 1987 and its modification in 2017, this system became an important tool for attracting investments to Uruguay.
-It has been utilized both for carrying out traditional activities in the free zones (warehousing, logistics and distribution) and for providing services (i.e. software development, finance, call centres) and manufacturing activities (such as cellulose pulp, pharmaceutical industry and leather production).
+Following the approval of the Free Zones Law in 1987, this system became an important tool for attracting investments to Uruguay.
+It has been utilized both for carrying out traditional activities in the Free Zones (warehousing, logistics and distribution) and for providing services (i.e. software development, finance, call centers), and manufacturing activities of products of diverse nature.

-The law defines free zones as privately or publicly owned isolated and fenced off areas of Uruguayan territory delimited by the Executive Power with the purpose of carrying out all types of manufacturing, commercial and service activities within the zone, while enjoying tax exemptions and other benefits foreseen in the law.
+The law defines Free Zones as privately or publicly owned isolated and fenced off areas of Uruguayan territory delimited by the Executive Power with the purpose of carrying out all types of manufacturing, commercial and service activities within the zone, while enjoying tax exemptions and other benefits foreseen in the law.

-Those interested in carrying out activities in the free zones must submit to the Executive Power the request for authorization, accompanied by an investment project that demonstrates the economic and financial viability of the activities and how Uruguay is benefited from them.
+Those interested in carrying out activities in the Free Zones must submit to the Executive Power the request for authorization, accompanied by an investment project that demonstrates the economic and financial viability of the activities and how Uruguay is benefited from them.

-Any kind of industrial, commercial or service activity can be developed in the free zone:
+Any kind of industrial, commercial or service activity can be developed in the Free Zones:

-- Trading with goods, warehousing, storage, conditioning, selecting, classifying, splitting, assembling, disassembling, handling and blending of goods or raw materials of domestic or foreign origin. - · Installing and operating manufacturing facilities. - All types of services (other than those restricted under national regulations), within the free zone, to third countries and to Uruguay.
-Indeed, recent updates to the Free Zones Law allow free zone users to render services to Uruguayan non-free zone territory.
+- Trading with goods, warehousing, storage, conditioning, selecting, classifying, splitting, assembling, disassembling, handling and blending of goods or raw materials of domestic or foreign origin. - Installing and operating manufacturing facilities. - All types of services other than those restricted under national regulations -, within the Free Zone, to third countries and to Uruguay.
+Indeed, recent updates to the Free Zones law, allow Free Zone users to render services to Uruguayan non-Free Zones territory.

-Free zone users are exempted from all present or future national taxes to be created, including those that require a specific exemption by law, with respect to the activities developed within the free zone.
+Free Zone users are exempt from all taxes, including those that require a specific exemption by law, with respect to the activities developed within the Free Zones.

 The Uruguayan government guarantees all the exemptions and benefits afforded by law during the term of their contracts.
-In order to maintain status and benefits (including tax exemptions), free zone users must have at least 75% of Uruguayan nationals or citizens on their payrolls, in connection with the activities carried out in the free zones.
+In order to maintain status and benefits (including tax exemptions), Free Zone users must have at least 75% of Uruguayan nationals or citizens on their payrolls, in connection with the activities carried out in the Free Zones.
 For activities related to services this minimum decreases to 50%.
 In exceptional cases, the Executive Power may reduce this percentage.
 The exemption excludes social security contributions on employee wages.
-These contributions are not applicable to foreign personnel working in the free zones, provided they declare in writing that they do not wish to use the Uruguayan social security system.
-If that choice is made, they will also receive more favourable treatment regarding income taxation.
+These contributions are not applicable to foreign personnel working in the Free Zones, provided they declare in writing that they do not wish to benefit from the Uruguayan social security system.

-The entrance and exit of goods to and from the free zones is exempt from taxes.
-If goods are introduced to these areas from non-free zone Uruguayan territory, they are considered exports for tax purposes.
-Meanwhile, goods introduced to non-free zones Uruguayan territory from the free zones are considered imports and must pay the corresponding customs duties and comply with the legal formalities required for imports.
+The entrance and exit of goods to and from the Free Zones is exempt from taxes.
+If goods are introduced to these areas from non-Free Zone Uruguayan territory, they are considered exports for tax purposes.
+Meanwhile, goods introduced to non-Free Zones Uruguayan territory from the Free Zones are considered imports and must pay the corresponding customs duties and comply with the legal formalities required for imports.